-The target pay mix for our NEOs changed in 2023 from 2022 because we discontinued equity incentive awards under our prior ERRP, which resulted in slightly reducing the percentage of at-risk pay (or pay contingent upon performance-based incentives and/or the value of time-based equity grants).
-As part of the overall 2023 pay package, our Compensation Committee increased (a) the base salary for three NEOs to continue a transition to align compensation with the additional responsibilities provided by promotions to more senior positions, (b) the base salary for all the other NEOs by the same percentage increase given to all employees, generally, and (c) target incentives for certain NEOs under our annual incentive plan and long term incentive plan to either align with the market or reflect a promotion.
-In light of these changes, in 2023 at-risk pay decreased to 65 percent (from 71 percent in 2022) of target pay for our NEOs.
+The target pay mix for our NEOs changed in 2024 from 2023 because our Compensation Committee increased (a) the base salary for our NEOs to both align compensation with the market and, for certain NEOs, to reflect increased responsibility, and (b) target incentives for certain NEOs under our annual incentive plan and all NEOs under our long term incentive plan to either align with the market or reflect a recent promotion.
+We also added a discretionary supplemental retirement contribution to all executives, including our NEOs, under our Officer

+Deferred Plan.
+In light of these changes, in 2024 at-risk pay increased to 70 percent (from 65 percent in 2023) of target pay for our NEOs.

-For our CEO, approximately 75 percent of the overall targeted pay in 2023 (base salary plus targeted annual and long-term incentives) relates to at-risk incentive awards.
-For our other NEOs, that percentage averages 56 percent.
+For our CEO, approximately 80 percent of the overall targeted pay in 2024 (base salary plus targeted annual and long-term incentives) relates to at-risk compensation.
+For our other NEOs, that percentage averages roughly 60 percent.
 The charts below depict the target total pay mix for our CEO and the average of our other NEOs.